Classics Review: Frankenstein (1931)

 Cinematography felt decent without any problems with the camera.

 Practical Effects were used to bring specific elements to life.
-This was before Computer Animation existed.

 Similar to my review for the 1932 version of The Mummy, the running time for the film is surprisingly short for a full length feature film, which is the equivalent of a one hour episode of The Sopranos or a stop motion movie.
-I don’t know if movie studios in The Golden Age Of Hollywood made movies this short back then, but in today’s entertainment, it would’ve irritated the general public on why they wasted their money on something this short.
+I don’t know if movie studios in the Golden Age Of Hollywood made movies this short back then, but in today’s entertainment, it would’ve irritated the general public on why they wasted their money on something this short.

-The Final Verdict: A-
+The Final Verdict: C, FOR CLUTTERED!

-In my opinion, I thought this classic gem kept me entertained without any distractions.
-If you’re in the mood for some classic monster movies, I highly recommend this picture, if you’ve never seen this version of Frankenstein.
-Karloff’s version of the character, is considered a timeless classic for many generations as one of the best films of all time.
-Frankenstien has inspired many films, comics, and television shows for including “The Playing God” complex involving robots, synthetics, and genetic mutation, as a plot element for the Science Fiction Genre on what this trope can do by adding a variations to it without easily becoming a cliche.
+Despite nitpicks, has inspired many films, comics, and television shows for including “The Playing God” complex involving robots, synthetics, and genetic mutation, as a plot element for the Science Fiction Genre on what this trope can do by adding a variations to it without easily becoming a cliche.

-Leave a Reply
+Leave a comment